 Trips on a sailing boat cost $190 per night per person, including all meals, but we opted to upgrade to a catamaran for $250 per night per person.
 We shortened our trip to two nights instead of the three we would have spent in the cabin so in the end we didn’t end up paying too much more for a much better experience.

-You can also find tons of sailing options listed on Airbnb, so it could be worth browsing there as well to find the best deal.
+You can also find a bunch of sailing options listed on Booking.com, so it could be worth browsing there as well to find the best deal.
 And they have some cheaper hut accommodation listed there too, which is great if you’re on a budget.
 You can check San Blas Airbnb options here.

 Another popular option for backpackers is to take a 4-day sailing trip with San Blas Adventures from Panama to Colombia, though just be aware that you’ll be sleeping on hammocks on the beach so don’t expect anything fancy.
 I’ve also heard that the water gets quite rough as you get out towards Colombia.
 It would probably be a nice option for meeting some fun people if you don’t mind roughing it though!